Four Beauties: Other claims and controversies

 Because Diao Chan was likely a fictional name given to a maid of Dong Zhuo in later literary works rather than her actual historical name, many versions of the "Four Beauties" omit her entirely.

-One variation replaces her with Zhao Feiyan, listing the Four Great Beauties as: Xi Shi, Wang Zhaojun, Zhao Feiyan, and Yang Yuhuan (also known as Yang Guifei).
+One variation replaces her with Zhao Feiyan, listing the Four Great Beauties as: Xi Shi, Wang Zhaojun, Zhao Feiyan, and Yang Guifei.

 Another interpretation uses the phrase: "the smiling Bao Si, the ailing Xi Shi, the ruthless Daji, and the drunken Yang Guifei."
 This version—Bao Si, Xi Shi, Daji, and Yang Guifei—emphasizes that all four women were seen as having brought about the downfall of empires.
 A different version cites Yang Guifei, Consort Zheng, Consort Dong'e, and Chen Yuanyuan—four women whose beauty was said to have disrupted the affairs of state.

 In 1909, a Southern Song woodblock print titled "Beauties of the Sui Dynasty Presenting Their Peerless Charms" was discovered in Pingyang, Gansu.
 Also known as "Portrait of the Four Beauties," it depicts, from right to left: Lüzhu, Wang Zhaojun, Zhao Feiyan, and Ban Jieyu—four renowned women of ancient China.

 In the Ming dynasty, poet Zhang Yuankai wrote a series titled "Verses on the Four Beauties" in his collection The Timber-Hewing Studio, praising four classical figures: “Mingfei” (Wang Zhaojun), Zhao Feiyan, Zhuo Wenjun, and Lüzhu.

 In Dream of the Red Chamber, Chapter 64, titled “The Gentlewoman Mourns with Her Five Beauties Lament; The Libertine Leaves Behind His Nine-Dragon Pendant”, Lin Daiyu composed five quatrains for five legendary beauties: Xi Shi, Yu Ji, Mingfei (Wang Zhaojun), Lüzhu, and Hongfu.
 Jia Baoyu later named the set "The Lament of the Five Beauties."
-Of these, only Xi Shi and Wang Zhaojun are included in the commonly known Four Beauties, indicating that in Cao Xueqin’s time, the standard version of the “Four Beauties” had yet to be firmly established.
+Of these, only Xi Shi and Wang Zhaojun are included in the commonly known Four Beauties, indicating that in Cao Xueqin's time, the standard version of the “Four Beauties” had yet to be firmly established.